jsadeli/spinwheel/README.md

 ## Usage

-1. Open the `index.html` file in your web browser
+1. Open the app [SpinWheel](https://samuelkripto.github.io/spinwheel/) in your web browser.
-2. Add your custom options to the wheel
+2. Add your custom options to the wheel.
-3. Click the spin button to make a random selection
+3. Click the spin button to make a random selection.
-4. The wheel will spin and land on one of your options
+4. The wheel will spin and land on one of your options.

 ### Weighted Items